-Section 3022 of the Affordable Care Act established the MSSP based on concepts developed by existing accountable care organizations (ACOs).
+Section 3022 of the Affordable Care Act (ACA) established the MSSP based on concepts developed by existing ACOs.
+The ACA recognizes nurse practitioners (NP) as authorized “ACO professionals.
 ACOs create incentives for health care providers to work together to treat an individual patient across care settings.
 MSSP participants agree to lower the cost of health care while meeting identified performance standards by sharing resources and care in a coordinated manner.
-ACOs that are able to accomplish these goals will be eligible for financial benefits (shared savings).
-The health reform law recognizes nurse practitioners (NP) as authorized “ACO professionals.”
-In order to count towards the shared savings, a patient must be assigned to an ACO based on their claims information (claims-based assignment) or by selecting an ACO provider as their primary care provider (voluntary alignment).
+ACOs that are able to accomplish these goals are eligible for financial benefits (shared savings).
+To count towards the shared savings, a patient must be assigned to an ACO based on their claims information (claims-based assignment) or by selecting an ACO professional as their primary care provider (voluntary alignment).

 For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or firstname.lastname@example.org.